-When I was twenty I thought small towns are the worst.
+When I was twenty I thought small towns were the worst.
 Boring, unamusing and almost lethargic.
 Give me some of that big city buzz, dirty streets, traffic jams and crowds pushing from all directions.
 I knew it was bad, but it felt so good.
 At thirty, little towns do not scare me anymore.
 Lethargic turned into quiet, boring turned into relaxing, unamusing turned into… well… amusing.
-Terlingua in West Texas, with its 58 residents, is not just small, it’s tiny.
+Terlingua in West Texas, with its 154 residents, is not just small, it’s tiny.
 Surprisingly, there’s no lack of things to do in Terlingua.
-Here are a few of my favorites!
+Here are some of my favorites!

 If you come in the morning, chances are you will be completely alone in this museum under the skies.
 It’s a bit confusing to find the place since there are no signs.
 Take Indian Head Road off Highway 118 (you can find it on Google Maps).
 Drive all the way down till it comes to a dead end.
 There’s a parking lot at the end of the road.